amirkarimi/amirkarimi.github.io/_posts/2016-03-11-type-injection-in-scala.markdown

 Slick is one of the most advanced libraries I've ever seen.
 It uses the most advanced features of Scala to be type-safe and strong yet simple to use.

 We have to inject the slick driver API which, in fact, is a **trait** and subsequently a **type** containing various other types.
 For example `slick.driver.H2Driver.Table` is different than `slick.driver.PostgresDriver.Table`.

-This is easily possible by injecting the `JdbcProfile` which itself contains the other required types.
+This is easily possible by injecting the `JdbcProfile` and import the driver specific types.

 {% highlight scala %}
 class PersonDAO(val profile: JdbcProfile) {